-Ever wondered why monospace fonts are good for coding?
-Well wonder no more.
-Monospace fonts allocate an equal amount of space to each character, so a letter ‘i’ will be given as much horizontal space as a letter ‘k’.
-While this creates unnatural spacing that doesn’t work for everyday text and typography, it is ideal when you need a font for coding.
+So, why are monospace fonts good for coding?
+Well, these fonts allocate an equal space for each character, meaning a letter 'i' is given as much horizontal space as the letter 'k'.
+It may be unnatural and doesn't look right for other types of text and typography, but it's ideal for coding.

 Apercu Mono is part of the much larger Apercu font family.
 It was designed by The Entente and is part of the award-winning Colophon type foundry based in London (UK) and Los Angeles (US) that creates, publishes, and distributes high-quality typefaces for analogue and digital media.

 The original concept behind Apercu was to create an amalgamation of classic realist typefaces such as Johnston, Gill Sans, Neuzeit and Franklin Gothic.
 The team created an extensive and usable family including a Mono version, ideal for displaying code.

 The Mono version now includes four variations – Mono Light, Mono Regular, Mono Medium and Mono Bold.
 The standard font family includes upper and lower case, 72 accents and a couple of ligatures across all weights.
 The pro version adds in old style number glyphs, 100 symbols and more ligatures – more than enough for any coding aficionado.

 03. Fira Code